A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Writing Compelling Copy and Headlines

-The copy on your landing page is just as important as the design, perhaps even more important.
+The copy is just as important as the design, perhaps even more important.

 Your copy should be clear, concise, and focused on the benefits of your offer.

-Headlines are one of the most important elements of a landing page.
+Headlines are one of the most important elements.

 Some key factors in writing a killer headline are:

-- Be clear and concise: Your headline should clearly communicate the benefit of your offer in just a few words.
+- Be clear and concise: It should clearly communicate the benefit of your offer in just a few words.

 - Make it stand out: Use bold or larger font to make your headline stand out from the rest of the text on the page.